 Ingredients for Candied Yams with Marshmallows:

 - 3 yams/sweet potatoes – I love garnet yams!
-Do double check when you’re buying your yams that you’re choosing those with orange flesh.
-Some yams have white flesh – they don’t look quite as appetizing and those that I’ve tried aren’t quite as sweet or moist either.
+Do double check when you’re buying your sweet potatoes that you’re choosing those with orange flesh.
+Some have white flesh – they don’t look quite as appetizing and those that I’ve tried aren’t quite as sweet or moist either.
+If push comes to shove, you can probably substitute canned yams

 - Butter – we always use the real stuff!
 I use salted butter for almost everything – if you use unsalted butter, compensate by adding 1/2 teaspoon or so of salt.
 You can also use a butter substitute.